trackmania-rl/tmrl/readme/tuto_library.md

 The role of a `TorchMemory` object is to store and decompress samples received by the `Trainer` from the `Server`.

-In a `tmrl` pipeline, the `Memory` class is typically the most difficult (but also the most interesting) to implement.
+In a `tmrl` pipeline, the `Memory` class is typically the most difficult (but also the most interesting) class to implement.
 This is because, in conjunction with sample compressors, `Memory` is where you can really optimize your pipeline for your specific application, and `tmrl` gives you full latitude for doing this.
-For the people who wish to quickly test things rather than implementing optimized pipelines, `tmrl` provides a readily implemented `GenericTorchMemory` that works for all cases, as it has no optimizations (see the `tuto_minimal.py` script for a usage example.)
+For the people who wish to quickly test things rather than implementing optimized pipelines, `tmrl` also provides a readily implemented `GenericTorchMemory` that works for all cases, as it has no optimizations (see the `tuto_minimal.py` script for an example of usage).
 In this tutorial, we will instead implement a very optimized `Memory` for the sake of illustration.
-While these optimizations are clearly overkill for our toy RC drone example, they are tremendously important for vision-based applications such as the default `tmrl` pipeline for TrackMania.
+While these optimizations are clearly overkill for our toy RC drone example, they are tremendously important for vision-based applications like the default `tmrl` pipeline for TrackMania.

 `TorchMemory` has the following interface: